milnak/FakeBookIndex/README.md

 Do not ask me where you can find these books online.
 Check your favorite book seller.
 If they have it, buy it there.
 If not, I can't help you out, so please don't ask.

+## Can I search these without downloading them?

+Sure!
+Just use the github search box!
+For example to search for "Blue Bossa", enter `repo:milnak/FakeBookIndex "Blue Bossa"`

+## I found a mistake or a book is missing

+I accept pull requests, which is why this is "open source".
+Please send any corrections!
+If you're not sure how to do a github pull request, no problem.
+Send me a message and I'll fix it up.

 ## Format

 The JSON files have a simple "Page", "Title", "Composer" schema.
 That seems good enough for me, at least for now.